enerqi/mazes/README.md

 - gcc

 GCC is probably already installed on posix!
 For windows see e.g. [mingw-w64](http://mingw-w64.org/doku.php) or [mingw-w64 chocolatey](https://chocolatey.org/packages/mingw).

+Future updates may use the static/bundled compilation feature of the Rust SDL2 create, which requires a C compiler, at which point the `build.rs` file and pre-compiled SDL libs for Windows will not be required and neither will these C library installations on Linux be required.

 ## Run It